Search

 At CIMB, sustainability is how we bring our purpose to life.
 It’s not just about responding to risk, it’s about shaping a future where businesses thrive, communities prosper, and no one is left behind.

 We drive sustainable finance in ASEAN through long-term value creation and resilience, advancing customers and society.
 This ambition guides how we embed environmental and social considerations across all parts of the business, ensuring that sustainability is not just an initiative, but a foundation for enduring impact.
-Our 2030 sustainability strategy is anchored on three key priorities.

 Through our ASEAN-wide presence, we can play a significant role in shaping the sustainability landscape in the region.
 Our pledge of #CIMBforTomorrow means that we aim to use our influence to not only improve the environmental, social and governance practices across our own operations, but also to create net positive impact for everyone connected to the Group.
 This is encapsulated in our Sustainability Principles, which are embedded in our organisational purpose and Forward30 strategy.
 We will: